Tina Turner: the raw power of rock and roll

 In 2008, she embarked on her Tina! - 50th Anniversary Tour, which grossed some $130 million.

-Tragedy struck in 2018 when Turner's eldest son Craig, from her pre-Ike union with saxophonist Raymond Hill, committed suicide at 59.

-Ike Turner -- who died in 2007 -- and Tina had one child together, Ronnie, who died last year at 62 of complications from colon cancer.
+Ike Turner died in 2007, and his one child with Tina, Ronnie, died last year at 62 of complications from colon cancer.

+In 2013, after marrying Bach and taking Swiss nationality, Turner relinquished her US citizenship -- but the former president Barack Obama was among those who paid the most poignant tributes.

+"Tina Turner was raw.
+She was powerful.
+She was unstoppable," he wrote.
+"And she was unapologetically herself -- speaking and singing her truth through joy and pain; triumph and tragedy."

 © 2023 AFP